mike99mac/mariacmdb/README.md

 This repository contains Python and bash code that form a simple Configuration Management Database (CMDB).
 It uses the *mariadb* relational database to store the data.

 # Overview
-There are three main sourc files:
+There are three source files:
 - ``mariacmdb.py``&nbsp;&nbsp;&nbsp;&nbsp; Line command that maintains the database
 - ``restapi.py``&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; RESTful API that works through a Web server
 - ``serverinfo``&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A small bash script that returns data from managed servers